 - Refer them to solid Christian-based books and seminars.
 Visit our Family Store for marriage books, broadcast CDs and resources to strengthen a couple's faith through a difficult time.
 Key resources like Yes, Your Marriage Can Be Saved, Love and Respect, Love Must Be Tough, First Five Years of Marriage, Help!
 We are Drifting Apart, Breaking the Cycle of Divorce, Healing the Hurt in Your Marriage and others can provide needed encouragement and direction.

 If nothing else seems to be working and they are on the brink of ending their marriage, consider recommending intensive marriage counseling.
-The National Institute of Marriage recently joined Focus on the Family to help with just these situations.
+Hope Restored recently joined Focus on the Family to help with just these situations.

-To find out more about intensive marriage counseling through the National Institute of Marriage, go to their website.
+To find out more about intensive marriage counseling through the Hope Restored, go to their website.